What is Electrical Engineering?

 Take breaks!
 Considering how stressful the profession is, electrical engineers should take a time out to avoid burning out.
 Watch a movie or take a walk outside and enjoy the fresh air.
 Do anything that helps you mentally reset.
 You might even come back with fresh ideas to complete your project.

-With this guide we hope we were able to provide you with useful tools and tips on how to be even more productive with your projects.
+With this guide we hope we were able to provide you with useful tools and tips on how to buy circuit boards and be even more productive with your projects.
 Being an electrical engineer is an amazing and rewarding profession and it can always use more smart people like you to advance the field.
 Be sure to keep yourselves updated with the news and most importantly take breaks!